Exercise: distributed data analysis with R

 Task 2: job bookkeeping and saving output objects

 In the previous task, data objects are just printed to the standard output, which are consequently captured as text in the output files of the jobs.
 Data stored in this way is hardly be reused for following analyses.
-A better approach is to store the objects in a R data file (i.e. the RData files), using the save
+A better approach is to store the objects in a R data file (i.e. the RData files), using the save function of R.

-Given that batch jobs in the cluster will be executed at the same time, writing objects from different jobs into the same file is not recommanded as the concurrency issue may result in corrupted outputs.
+Given that batch jobs in the cluster will be executed at the same time, writing objects from different jobs into the same file is not recommended as the concurrency issue may result in corrupted outputs.
 A better approach is to write outputs of each job to a seperate file.
 In implies that running batch jobs in parallel requires an additional bookkeeping strategy on the jobs as well as the output files produced from them.

-In this exercise, we are going to use the script magic_cal_2.R
+In this exercise, we are going to use the script magic_cal_2.R in which functions are provided to

 save objects into data file, and